 * Oversupply to return, to last for years -Douglas Westwood

-SINGAPORE, Aug 2 (Reuters) - Oil prices fell on Wednesday, with rising U.S. fuel inventories pulling U.S. crude back below $50 per barrel, while ongoing high OPEC supplies weighed on international prices.
+SINGAPORE, Aug 2 (Reuters) - Oil fell on Wednesday, with rising U.S. fuel inventories pulling U.S. crude back below $50 per barrel, while ongoing high supplies from producer club OPEC weighed on international prices.

-U.S. West Texas Intermediate (WTI) crude was at $48.76 per barrel at 0646 GMT, down 40 cents, or 0.8 percent, from its last settlement.
+U.S. West Texas Intermediate (WTI) crude futures were at $48.85 per barrel at 0046 GMT, down 31 cents, or 0.6 percent, from their last settlement.
 That came after the contract opened above $50 for the first time since May 25 on Tuesday.

-The American Petroleum Institute's (API) said that U.S. crude stocks rose by 1.8 million barrels in the week ending July 28 to 488.8 million, denting hopes that recent inventory draws were a sign of a tightening U.S. market.
+The American Petroleum Institute (API) said late on Tuesday that U.S. crude stocks rose by 1.8 million barrels in the week ending July 28 to 488.8 million, hitting hopes that recent inventory draws were a sign of a tightening U.S. market.

-Outside the United States, Brent was pulled down by reports this week showing production from the Organization of the Petroleum Exporting Countries (OPEC) at a 2017 high of 33 million barrels per day (bpd).
-That is despite OPEC's pledge to restrict output along with other non-OPEC producers, including Russia, by 1.8 million bpd between January this year and March 2018.
+In global markets, prices were weighed down by a survey this week that showed production by the the Organization of the Petroleum Exporting Countries (OPEC) hit a 2017-high of 33 million barrels per day (bpd), despite the club's pledge to restrict output together with some non-OPEC producers including Russia by 1.8 million bpd between January this year and March 2018.

 Because of rising global output, energy consultancy Douglas Westwood said oversupply would likely return soon, and last for years.